A community hub where art and play meet

 Banging on pots, making mud pies, building dens – these activities teach children about the physical and textural qualities of materials and how different elements fit together.
 Loose parts play offers sensory pleasure as well as developing hand eye coordination and problem solving skills.

-Story: We were approached by a local landscape architect to design a play space for Kimberley Park in Plymouth.
+Story: We were approached by a local landscape architect to design a play space for Kimberley Park in Falmouth.
 It was an exciting proposition: a large space with hardly any existing equipment that needed play experiences for all ages, from toddlers to teens, and had to incorporate three playful kinetic sculptures made by Cornish artists.

 Design: We designed the space using natural connecting features: incorporating land formations, play mounds and hollows, tunnels, accessible pathways and even a tree house with a climbing play route leading away from it.
 All these elements linked together to create an integrated play landscape.